API

 Manually compute $R_\mathrm{eff}$ and calculate PSIS-LOO of a model:

-julia> using ArviZExampleData, MCMCDiagnosticTools
+julia> using ArviZExampleData, LogExpFunctions, MCMCDiagnosticTools

 julia> idata = load_example_data("centered_eight");